DAWells/python_package_joy/README.md

 You can then call `nox` and it will follow the `noxfile.py` to install and run pytest, pytest will automatically run the tests in out `tests/` folder.

+# TOML revisited
+The guide provides more info on things worth including in your `pyproject.toml` file.

+# GitHub Actions